About Star Jasmine

 Yes.
 As you apply fertiliser to your Jasmine plant, add Epsom salt to help speed up its growth and maintain its health.
 Fertilise every couple of months.
 During the spring and summer months, you can increase the frequency to once every few weeks.

-Can star jasmine be grown in pots
+Can jasmine be grown in pots

 You can grow Jasmine in pots.
 It is best to plant the variety in Spring and make sure you use organic potting compost and soil and water regularly.
 Check that the pot drains effectively.